hofk/THREEg.js/README.md

 # THREEg.js

-three. js addon to create special or extended geometries.
+# three.js addon to create special or extended geometries.

 The addon generates non indexed BufferGeometries.
 This allows an explosion representation.